 [music: “Bowen” by Goldmund]

-Kimmerer: Yes.
-What we’re trying to do at the Center For Native Peoples and the Environment is to bring together the tools of Western science, but to employ them, or maybe deploy them, in the context of some of the indigenous philosophy and ethical frameworks about our relationship to the earth.
-One of the things that I would especially like to highlight about that is I really think of our work as, in a sense, trying to indigenize science education within the academy.
-Because as a young person, as a student entering into that world, and understanding that the indigenous ways of knowing, these organic ways of knowing, are really absent from academia, I think that we can train better scientists, train better environmental professionals when there’s a plurality of these ways of knowing, when indigenous knowledge is present in the discussion.
+One of the things that I would especially like to highlight about that is I really think of our work as in a sense trying to indigenize science education within the academy, because as a young person, as a student entering into that world, and understanding that the Indigenous ways of knowing, these organic ways of knowing, are really absent from academia, I think that we can train better scientists, train better environmental professionals, when there’s a plurality of these ways of knowing, when Indigenous knowledge is present in the discussion.

-We have created a new minor in indigenous peoples and the environment, so that when our students leave and when our students graduate, they have an awareness of other ways of knowing, they have this glimpse into a worldview which is really different from the scientific worldview.
-I think of them as just being stronger and have this ability for what has been called “two-eyed seeing,” seeing the world through both of these lenses, and in that way, have a bigger toolset for environmental problem-solving.
+So we have created a new minor in Indigenous peoples and the environment so that when our students leave and when our students graduate, they have an awareness of other ways of knowing.
+They have this glimpse into a worldview which is really different from the scientific worldview.
+So I think of them as just being stronger and have this ability for what has been called “two-eyed seeing,” seeing the world through both of these lenses, and in that way have a bigger toolset for environmental problem-solving.

 So much of what we do as environmental scientists — if we take a strictly scientific approach, we have to exclude values and ethics, right?
 Because those are not part of the scientific method.
 There’s good reason for that, and much of the power of the scientific method comes from the rationality and the objectivity.
 But a lot of the problems that we face in terms of sustainability and environment lie at the juncture of nature and culture.
 So we can’t just rely on a single way of knowing that explicitly excludes values and ethics.
 That’s not going to move us forward.